Published on January 9, 2021

 Prior to being damned as the primary water source for San Francisco, the Hetch Hetchy Valley was described by John Muir as the most beautiful in all of Yosemite.
 The trail begins at the O’Shaughnessy Dam and takes hikers along the crystal clear Hetch Hetchy Reservoir and over several footbridges to 1,000 foot Wapama Falls.
 While the falls are best viewed during spring snowmelt, there may be decent flow after recent rains.
 What better winter outing than to explore the jumble of granite leading to one of Yosemite’s least-visited waterfalls?

-The Best Yosemite Winter Hikes in Wawona
+Winter Hiking in Wawona Yosemite

 The Wawona area in the south of Yosemite is another brilliant winter surprise.
 With its historic hotel and landmark golf course, Wawona sits at 4,000 feet and offers meadow hikes as well as frosty forays along the South Fork of the Merced River.